First evidence of the $B_s^0\rightarrow K^-\pi^+\gamma$ decay

 Systematic uncertainties applied on the normalisation of $\mathcal{R}$ are shown in Table~\ref{tab:normsys}.
 The uncertainty on the fit bias is the quadrature sum of its statistical uncertainty, the difference in bias between two methods of determining the average, and the variation in the bias value when pseudodatasets are generated with $\mathcal{R}$ equal to its measured value.
 The uncertainty on the \BdorBs lifetimes~\cite{HFLAV23} and from the simulation sample size are propagated to uncertainties on the efficiency ratio.
 The uncertainties on the measurement of \fsfd are propagated to the weighted average value.
 Correlations between measurements from each dataset arising from the use of common inputs for \BdorBs lifetimes and \fsfd are considered.

 The measured branching fraction ratio is found to be consistent ($p$-value greater than 0.05) between data corresponding to different \mkpi windows, electron track types, data-taking periods and magnet polarities, and under changes in the selection requirements on the BDT classifier, hadron-identification probabilities, and variables that impact the mass resolution.
-By sharing its value between the datasets in each \mkpi range, the ratio is measured to be
+A simultaneous fit to all datasets with \mkpilow, with a common value of $\mathcal{R}$, results in the measurement

 where the first uncertainty is statistical and the second systematic, which is in excellent agreement with the SM prediction.
 Additionally, the ratio

 is measured.
 Correlations between the two measurements are negligible.